1 Your first Shiny app

 1.7 Summary

-In this chapter you’ve created a simple app — it’s not very exciting or useful, but seen how easy it is to construct a web app using your existing R knowledge.
+In this chapter you’ve created a simple app.
+It’s not very exciting or useful, but you’ve seen how easy it is to construct a web app using your existing R knowledge.
 In the next two chapters, you’ll learn more about user interfaces and reactive programming, the two basic building blocks of Shiny.
 Now is a great time to grab a copy of the Shiny cheatsheet.
 This is a great resource to help jog your memory of the main components of a Shiny app.

 Shiny cheatsheet, available from https://www.rstudio.com/resources/cheatsheets/